 Personal data we collect when you subscribe to our newsletter and why we collect it

 Anyone can subscribe to the Lorne Epstein Show Newsletter by completing a short form on our website.
 If you choose to subscribe to the newsletter, the personal data you provide is forwarded to MailChimp, a data processor we enlist to distribute the newsletter.
 We keep a back-up copy of the email subscriber data on our system in case of a data loss or other calamity on the part of our data processor.

 As mentioned above, you can set your browser to refuse or delete cookies.
 To do that, look at your specific browser’s Help menu.
 As for the web beacons that MailChimp uses, you will need to unsubscribe from the newsletter to avoid those.
 You can unsubscribe at any time by using the unsubscribe link at the end of any newsletter.
 Or you can email us at to request that you be removed from the list.
 (When requesting removal, please send your email to us directly from the email account that is subscribed to the newsletter.)

 If you subscribe to the newsletter, your personal data will remain in MailChimp’s database for as long as we continue to use MailChimp’s services.

 Disclosures of your personal data

 As we said at the top, we will not sell, rent, distribute, or make public your personal data.
-We share data only with MailChimp and Ask the Egghead Inc., whom we enlist to help us design and manage our website and distribute our email newsletter.
+We share data only with MailChimp and those whom we enlist to help us design and manage our website and distribute our email newsletter.
 We do not allow these third-party service providers to use your personal data for their own purposes, and we permit them to process your personal data only for the purposes we have explained in this policy.

 Your legal rights